Entropify/Exercisele/README.md

 ## Update 1.01 (Exercise List and UX Improvements)
 - Added a separate page with all the exercises in the database used in the game
+- Added a search bar & search filter to the list page, supporting multi-filter search
 - Added a value "youtube" to all the objects in the exercises array, such that each exercise has its own attributed Youtube link (Youtube links are placeholders for now, will be updated with the appropriate video later down the line)
 - Added a feature such that when clicking the empty textbox, a dropdown menu of a list of all exercises is shown such that if the user does not know any names, they can still start somewhere
 - Added the ability to see the Youtube link of the exercise when the answer is revealed